 One of the most important Jiu Jitsu fighters in history was nicknamed the “Master of Groundwork.”
 His father owned a dojo in Japan.
 He started training at nine years old.
 By the time he was 14, he was fighting grown men — and beating them.
 He said he learned Jiu Jitsu by “practicing catching eels in his bare hands and watching snakes swallow frogs.”
 If he could not win by skill, he won by grit.
 He said he “would never give in,” even at the cost of a broken limb or unconsciousness.
 He gained his stature by proving his art against the rise of Kodokan Judo.

 Jiu Jitsu started in Japan in the 1400’s, maybe around 1460.
 The first official school opened in 1532.
 By the 1700’s, there were as many as 2000 schools.
-Jiu Jitsu was on the decline in the 1880’s in Japan, as the country looked to modernize and leave behind the warring tumult of the past.
+What happened next is up for debate.
+The version passed down through time is that Jiu Jitsu was on the decline in the 1880’s in Japan, as the country looked to modernize and leave behind the warring tumult of the past.
 The Meiji restoration, also called the Honorable restoration, saw an end to the Samurai era in Japan.
-Martial arts fell out of favor.
+Martial arts, especially Jiu Jitsu, fell out of favor, they said.
 (See The Rise of Jiu Jitsu for an in depth timeline.)

-A young man, by the name of Jigoro Kano, born in 1860, took an interest in Jiu Jitsu to defend himself from bullies at school.
-Kano had a hard time finding a school for training.
+Then a young man, by the name of Jigoro Kano, born in 1860, took an interest in Jiu Jitsu to defend himself from bullies at school.
+Kano was said to have had a hard time finding a school for training.
 He sought out a bone doctor, who was reputed to know Jiu Jitsu, and started his studies.

-He transformed Jiu Jitsu into Judo in 1882.
-Kano brought a modern take to training and many of his ideas shaped the way martial arts are practiced today.
-Kano called his art Kodokan Judo and it grew to become the largest martial art in the world, practiced by 40 million people, according to the International Judo Federation
+Kano “transformed” Jiu Jitsu into Judo in 1882.
+Kano brought an academic take to training and many of his ideas shaped the way martial arts are practiced today.
+Standard curriculums and belt promotions are credited as inventions by Kano, who was a school administrator.
+Kano called his art Kodokan Judo and it grew to become the largest martial art in the world, practiced by 40 million people, according to the International Judo Federation.

 Basically Just Judo